phmullins/ansible/ansible_raspi/README.md

 $ ansible-playbook an_raspi_configure.yml -i hosts.txt
 ```

-Once finished, open the IP in a web browser and test to make sure Nginx and PHP are running properly.

 ## Author
 Created by [Patrick H. Mullins](http://www.pmullins.net).
 You can find me on  [Twitter](https://twitter.com/phmullins) and on [Telegram](https://telegram.org/) as @pmullins.